FAQ

 This depends upon the type of learning difficulty and the response of the individual.
 Several programs can be successfully applied before the age of six.
 All are designed to be used by the age of eight.
 There are probably no upper limits on the usefulness of these programs.
 All have been successfully used with adults.

-Can your programs correct all learning disabilities?
+Can your programs correct all learning difficulties?

 How effective are these programs for children on medication?